-LISTEN: Southwest Pilot Tammie Jo Shults Coolly Plans One-Engine, Emergency Landing
+LISTEN: Southwest Pilot Coolly Plans One-Engine, Emergency Landing

 "We have a part of the aircraft missing, so we're going to need to slow down a bit," Shults said at one point.
 (See a more complete transcript below.)

-After she got the plane down intact, passenger Diana McBride Self of Corpus Christi, Texas, wrote on Facebook, "A huge thank you to the Southwest Crew & Pilot Tammie Jo Shults for their knowledge and bravery under these circumstances.
+After Shults landed the plane intact, passenger Diana McBride Self of Corpus Christi, Texas, wrote on Facebook, "A huge thank you to the Southwest Crew & Pilot Tammie Jo Shults for their knowledge and bravery under these circumstances.
 God bless each one of them."

 Passengers also said they appreciated what Shults did after pulling off the landing: She walked through the cabin to speak to them and see how they were holding up.